college-questr/questr-front-end/README.md

 ## Submitting a pull request

-once you are done working on you issue create a pull request to master from your branch and add @kiamco as a reviewer
+once you are done working on you issue create a pull request to master from your branch and add @kiamco or @docoleman36 as a reviewer

 ## Running the tests